Blood Glucose Screening During Pregnancy

 - To do the screening, a blood sample is taken and your blood sugar level is measured.

 - If the results show a high blood sugar level, a glucose tolerance test may be ordered.
+You will drink a specific amount of sugar.
 This test measures the amount of time it takes for sugar to leave your blood.
 The test will determine if you have gestational diabetes.

 What to know if you test positive